twilightfades0/digital-garden-jekyll-template/_notes/0 Seedlings/neurodiversity and trauma-based care.md

+---
+Title: Acceptance vs Awareness

+tags: half-planted

+---

 I hate how hard it is to tell most of the trauma vs neurodiversity vs other mental health stuff.
 Trauma and resulting issues is absolutely 10000% real and important to research/know/treat/etc. And there is definitely trauma for many many neurodiverse people just living in a world not built for us (+ comorbidities making it even harder)